The State of Advanced Placement

 For Parents

 - Watch sleep first.
-Chronic sleep loss is a strong signal the load is miscalibrated.
+Persistent sleep loss is a signal to review the workload, schedule, and other contributing factors.

 - Verify credit policies early—don't assume a 4 or 5 automatically saves money.